Implementation

 2. Authenticate the cardholder

-Use the standard issuer's app authentication to verify the user.
+Use your standard issuer app authentication to verify the user.

 3. Get activation code

-Application should determine if activation state of a Secure Element Pass is set to requiresActivation.
+Your app should check if the activation state of a Secure Element Pass is set to requiresActivation.

 MeaPushProvisioning.getActivationData(cardParams) { (data, error) in